svenriebedell/Intune/README.md

-# Intune_Compliance
+# Intune Examples for Custom Compliance and Detection/Remediation with Dell Clients

-Repository of my Intune Powershell and JSON files.
+This repository includes some examples to manage Dell Clients with Microsoft Endpoint Manager

-Please beware some of this could be for testing only.
-Using is for on risk without support.
+This repository is for testing as well.
+You can use all script free of charge but on your own risk and support.